Property Rights: My Neighbor is a Nuisance

 There are some other points to consider if you are thinking about bringing a nuisance action.
 First, a mere fear of future injury will not merit injunctive relief.
 Further, usually pure aesthetic considerations, such as the "look" of a funeral home in a residential area, will not rise to the level of a nuisance.
 Finally, where a person specifically purchases property knowing that a given operation is located nearby, the "moving to the nuisance" doctrine will usually prohibit injunctive relief.
 In this manner, if a person moves into a house located next to a baseball field, this doctrine may prohibit the person from seeking relief from the bright lights and noise.

 It is not pleasant to be on either side of a nuisance suit.
 Unpleasant disputes between neighboring property owners can turn into even more unpleasant and emotionally draining lawsuits.
 Above all else, our country seems to value the right of people to the peaceful, uninterrupted enjoyment of their property.
-An attorney experienced in property disputes can help ease the strain of such disputes and either help you negotiate a workable solution with your neighbors or make sure that your rights are adequately protected in any lawsuits that might arise.
+Contact an attorney for a free initial case assessment to discuss how to resolve your dispute.